algorandlabs/smart-asa/README.md

 ### Smart ASA App Opt-In

 _Smart ASA Opt-In_ represents the account opt-in to the Smart ASA.
-The argument `asset` represents the Underlying ASA.
+The argument `asset` represents the *Underlying ASA*.
 This method initializes the `LocalState` of the user.
 If the Smart ASA is `default_frozen` then the opting-in users are `frozen` too.

 ```json
 {